 Music is one of the best ways for humans to relax and unwind, but can your dog also appreciate the calming powers of “Margaritaville”?
 According to a recent study by the Scottish Society for the Prevention of Cruelty to Animals, leaving your playlist on while you’re out might be a good idea.

-After measuring heart rates, cortisol levels and behaviors, researchers found that dogs who were listening to music showed less signs of stress.
+After measuring heart rates, cortisol levels and behaviors, researchers found that dogs who were listening to music showed fewer signs of stress.
 As for genre, reggae and soft rock were the most effective.

 Want to try this out on your pup during the workweek?
 Begin by making sure that you regularly play music around the house, suggests Melinda Berger, a certified dog trainer and behavior consultant.